 The comparative study was based on national reports, provided by experts from EU Member States invited by the UC research team.
 The study encompasses 22 EU Member States: Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Malta, Netherlands, Poland, Portugal, Romania and Sweden.

-Click below for the comparative study in English and French, and the e-book version.
+Click below for the comparative study in English, Portuguese, French and Hungarian.